yushan-huang/AdaptivePersonalization/README.md

 }
 ```

+## Acknowledgments

+Our paper and code partially reference, Robustbench [1], Breeds [2], Surgical Fine-Tuning [3], and MEMO [4]. and we would like to thank them for open-sourcing their codebase, which we have built off of.

+## References

 [1] Croce, F., Andriushchenko, M., Sehwag, V., Debenedetti, E., Flammarion, N., Chiang, M., Mittal, P. and Hein, M., 2020.
 Robustbench: a standardized adversarial robustness benchmark. arXiv preprint arXiv:2010.09670.

 [2] Santurkar, S., Tsipras, D. and Madry, A., 2020.
 Breeds: Benchmarks for subpopulation shift. arXiv preprint arXiv:2008.04859.

+[3] Lee, Y., Chen, A.S., Tajwar, F., Kumar, A., Yao, H., Liang, P. and Finn, C., 2022.
+Surgical fine-tuning improves adaptation to distribution shifts. arXiv preprint arXiv:2210.11466.

+[4] Zhang, M., Levine, S. and Finn, C., 2022.
+Memo: Test time robustness via adaptation and augmentation.
+Advances in neural information processing systems, 35, pp.38629-38642.